trokhymovych/WikiCheck/README.md

 Repository with the implementation of WikiCheck API.
 The project is done in cooperation with Wikimedia Foundation and Ukrainian Catholic University.

+The work was accepted to CIKM2021 applied track.

+The publication can be found here:
+WikiCheck: An end-to-end open source Automatic Fact-Checking API based on Wikipedia (https://arxiv.org/abs/2109.00835)

 The link to API: https://nli.wmcloud.org

 #### The structure of the project: